Zubieta/Z10Z/content/post/dies-irae.md

 In this case, its a song that has both the kinda **calm** classical music part, but also an **explosive** beginning, it feels as an rush that lights every temper, kickstarts the brain, and then it calms down a *bit* to make place for a bit lengthy session of focus, only to start picking up again.
 The same structure and feeling could be said to be delivered by [**Carl Orff's Carmina Burana**](https://www.youtube.com/watch?v=rHBG_FeITBY).

 Listening to music during a prolonged task, can be incentivating, it helps setting a rhythm, it alleviates monotomy, but I try to avoid music with much lyrics though *(at least that I can understand)*, since listening to them draws from your attention.
-T`hats why listening to your favorite modern band while programming can do not much good to your focus.
+Thats why listening to your favorite modern band while programming can do not much good to your focus.

+Also one of my **goals in life** is to live in a place where I can attend and witness such magnificent orchestras.